gklyne/I-D/app/app.md

 Resolution protocol  {#resolution}
 -------------------

-This Internet-Draft do not specify directly the protocol to resolve resources according to the app URI scheme.
+This specification do not define the protocol to resolve resources according to the app URI scheme.
 For instance, one implementation might rewrite app URIs to localized paths in a temporary directory, while